REDE: End-to-end Object 6D Pose Robust Estimation Using Differentiable Outliers Elimination: Experiments

 \subsection{Runtime}

-On GTX 2080 Ti GPU, REDE takes 0.03 seconds for pose estimation and 0.03 seconds for prior instance segmentation.
-The overall runtime is about 17 FPS on the LineMOD dataset, which is promising for real-time applications.
+On GTX 2080 Ti GPU, REDE takes 0.03 seconds for pose estimation and refinement.
+With 0.03 seconds for prior instance segmentation, the overall runtime is about 17 FPS on the LineMOD dataset, which is promising for real-time applications.